lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 ```
 Elm.worker(Elm.MyModule)
 ```

 Apparently this creates an *Elm runtime* or something of the kind.
 Anyway.
 Lo and behold, this doesn't work anymore.
 Surprise motherfocker!

-## Failed attempts

-Unable to find a working solution, I rolled up my sleeves and went on to thread a new path in this uncharted territory.
-Fast forward a few hours, I was giving up.
-Here is a list of the things I tried:
-    - Sneeking into the runtime going up from `arguments.callee.caller`.
-Not allowed in scrict mode.
-    - Making a Native module that would subscribe to some global variable.
-Bad for many reasons, including use of global variables, but ultimately fruitless because your JS in Native modules can only be invoked by Elm, not the other way around.
-    - Post-compiling the Elm output to expose private variables.
-That worked, but it's a pain, it's error prone and it adds complexity to the build process.
-I wouldn't want to be doing that.

 ## A new hope